Had an issue with

 complaints submitted through Ajust

 I trusted Specsavers for my daughter’s eye care, but I was shocked when advice from the store directly contradicted her specialist’s prescription.
 Being told she didn’t need her lenses replaced, despite confirmed myopia progression, made me worry her long-term eye health was being dismissed.
-It felt like business decisions were being put ahead of proper medical guidance, which is deeply concerning as a parent. - Sajib
+It felt like business decisions were being put ahead of proper medical guidance, which is very concerning as a parent. - Sajib

 How other consumers